 - Apology and Request Emails

-Nearly 700,000 people have taken this free online course, and it has maintained a 97% approval rating.
+Nearly 700,000 people have taken this free course at their own pace, and it has maintained a 97% approval rating.

 #12—Speak English Professionally: In Person, Online, and On the Phone